silv3rr/docker-glftpd/README.md

 Main script that takes care of creating/changing config files and docker runtime args for you.
 Then it starts glftpd and web-gui container.

-Uses environment variables to change settings.
+Uses env vars to change settings.
 Put them in front of script, e.g.
 `FORCE=1 GLFTPD_PASV_ADDR="1.2.3.4" ./docker-run.sh`.

 **Example**: